White Sands Drive,

 It’s hard to believe that today’s modern 36-hole parkland golf complex at The Grange Golf Club was once nothing other than an enormous sandy swamp that was not even fit for agricultural purposes.
 Reclamation of the land led to its development as an Adelaide suburb and part of the site was turned over to the sporting pursuit of golf.

-The East course at the Grange Golf Club came of age twenty years after it opened when a fresh faced, 21 year old professional named Greg Norman won the West Lakes Classic; the first of an incredible thirty one professional tournaments the Great White Shark would win on the Tour of Australia.
+The East course at the Grange Golf Club came of age nine years after it opened when a fresh faced, 21-year-old professional named Greg Norman won the 1976 West Lakes Classic; the first of an incredible thirty-one professional tournaments the Great White Shark would win on the Tour of Australia.